Jan has been cooking and writing about food for over 20 years. She has cooked on multiple television stations, including the Food Network.

 - Add a cup of flour and a cup of warm water

-- Wait for bubbles and sour aroma.
+- Wait for bubbles and a sour aroma.

 Ok?
 On to step three—the bread!

-Making the Bread!
-Woo hoo!
+Step 3.
+Baking the Bread!
+Woo Hoo!

-- 2 cups sponge - what you just made
+- 2 cups sponge, what you just made

-- 1 Tbl sugar
+- 1 tablespoon sugar

-- 1 tsp salt
+- 1 teaspoon salt

 - Pour the remainder of the sponge into a mixing bowl.
-From here you're pretty much going to follow many of the same steps as in making French Bread.
-You'll only have one primary rise, but otherwise it's nearly identical.
+From here, you're pretty much going to follow many of the same steps as in making French bread.
+You'll only have one primary rise, but otherwise, it's nearly identical.

 - Once you've got a smooth dough, knead for about five minutes.
-Turn the kneaded dough into an oiled bowl (just rub a bit of oil inside a plastic or glass bowl), set it in a warm place and cover the top of the bowl with a tea towel or paper towel.
+Turn the kneaded dough into an oiled bowl (just rub a bit of oil inside a plastic or glass bowl), set it in a warm place, and cover the top of the bowl with a tea towel or paper towel.
 You want it to approximately double in size.
-Now - this is part of the unknown nature of working with wild beasties - in my kitchen this rise took about four hours.
-It can take as little as one or two, or as many as six.
+Now, this is part of the unknown nature of working with wild beasties.
+In my kitchen, this rise took about four hours.
+It can take as little as one or two or as many as six.
 See what happens the first time or two you make it in your own house.
-I've also noticed that it depends on the time of year - we've had a warm spell lately and mine has risen more quickly.
+I've also noticed that it depends on the time of year - we've had a warm spell lately, and mine has risen more quickly.

 - Preheat the oven to 350F.
 Once the dough has doubled, slash the top with a sharp knife.
-Either use a single slash for a traditional French Boule shape, or an 'x' because it's pretty.
+Either use a single slash for a traditional French Boule shape or an "x" because it's pretty.
 This allows the dough to expand while baking.
 Bake for about 30 minutes.
-The loaf will be brown and crusty, and when tapped will sound hollow.
+The loaf will be brown and crusty and, when tapped, will sound hollow.

 That's all there is to it.
 You're done.
 Play with it in your own kitchen.
 You'll love the viscerally satisfying aspect of making your own bread.
 And the food fairies will thank you.